HAKORADev/IMDER/Algorithms.md

 ## Troubleshooting Guide

 ### Common Issues and Solutions
+**Cannot pause replay animation:**
+The replay function (both normal and reverse) plays back cached frames from the last processing operation.
+These replays are fixed at 10 seconds duration and cannot be paused or scrubbed.
+This is by design—the replay serves as a quick review of the completed transformation, not as a video player.
+If you need to examine a specific frame, export the animation as MP4 or GIF where you can use standard media players with timeline control.
+Additionally, starting a new processing job while a replay is running will cause conflicts in the preview panel—always wait for the replay to complete or click "Stop" before initiating new processing.

 **Algorithm produces poor results:**
 - Try different algorithm - each works better with certain image types